C2FO/vfs/README.md

 	//   * In the case of an error, nil is returned for the file.
 	//   * CopyToLocation should use native functions when possible within the same scheme.
 	//   * If the file already exists at the location, the contents will be overwritten with the current file's contents.
+	//   * CopyToLocation will Close both the source and target Files which therefore can't be appended to without first
+	//     calling Seek() to move the cursor to the end of the file.
 	CopyToLocation(location Location) (File, error)

 	// CopyToFile will copy the current file to the provided file instance.
 	//
 	//   * In the case of an error, nil is returned for the file.
-	//   * CopyToLocation should use native functions when possible withen the same scheme.
+	//   * CopyToLocation should use native functions when possible within the same scheme.
 	//   * If the file already exists, the contents will be overwritten with the current file's contents.
+	//   * CopyToFile will Close both the source and target Files which therefore can't be appended to without first
+	//     calling Seek() to move the cursor to the end of the file.
 	CopyToFile(file File) error

 	// MoveToLocation will move the current file to the provided location.